-BCIA is recognized as the certification body for the clinical practice of biofeedback by the Association of Applied Psychophysiology and Biofeedback (AAPB), the Biofeedback Foundation of Europe (BFE), and the International Society for Neurofeedback and Research (ISNR).
+BCIA is recognized as the certification body for the clinical practice of biofeedback by the Association of Applied Psychophysiology and Biofeedback (AAPB), the Biofeedback Federation of Europe (BFE), and the International Society for Neurofeedback and Research (ISNR).

 Multiculturalism and Diversity

 BCIA endorses the American Psychological Association “Multicultural Guidelines.”
 BCIA professionals recognize the importance of multiculturalism and diversity in clinical and optimal performance practice, education, and research, and treat individuals from diverse ethnic, linguistic, racial, sexual orientation, and gender identity backgrounds with appreciation and sensitivity.

 BCIA offers Biofeedback Certification, Neurofeedback Certification, and Pelvic Muscle Dysfunction Biofeedback Certification.
 Clinical and Technician certification tracks are available for Biofeedback and Neurofeedback, while only the Clinical track is available for Pelvic Muscle Dysfunction Biofeedback.
 Read more...

 BCIA has trademarked BCB, BCN, and BCB-PMD for your use where allowed.
 Read more…

 BCIA Webinars - Did you know we offer 2 different types of webinars?
 An offering from the Clinical Update Series is a 90-minute presentation that is based on traditional continuing education and offers information on an advanced topic.
 Mentoring webinars are for those who are seeking either certification or recertification.
 These webinars are 60-minute presentations and provide 1 contact hour to review 2 case conference presentations.
 Missed a BCIA webinar?
 Click here to purchase a recording!